bioinfo-pf-curie/mpiBWA/docs/README.md

 And we increase the number of nodes

+* mpiBWA MEM + multithreads + multi nodes

 20 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 10`
 [M::mem_process_seqs] Processed 403144 reads in 260.081 CPU sec, 26.114 real sec

 40 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 20`
 [M::mem_process_seqs] Processed 805198 reads in 549.086 CPU sec, 27.610 real sec

-So we have no differences if we execute on 1 node and on 2 nodes.
-We can repeat with 3 and more nodes.
+So we see no difference if we execute on 1 node and on 2 nodes.
+And we can repeat with 3 and more nodes.
 Test also the setup with mpiBWAByChr.

 Conclusion:

-With our configuration running mpiBWA with 10 threads seems the best option.
+With our configuration running mpiBWA with 10 threads seems a good option.
 We notice a small increase when we use all the cores of a node.
 We recommand to leave some cores for the system node.
 Explore the mpirun options as we do with the bind to socket, this could help and remove contention like NUMA effects.